ib105/CSE508_Winter2024_59_Project/README.md

 4. Run the application.

-`cd test`, Once in the test folder run the folder using `npm start`
+`cd Test2`, Once in the test folder run the folder using `npm start`